BhaveshBhagat/General-Studio/README.md

 2. Copy the url and paste in the brower to launch the API.

 3. Now you can upload, download and simply view the files.

+# Some challenges needs to be overcome
+1. Handling overriding problem with files which have same filename in same project folder.
+2. Handling the file duplication problem in a same project folder.
+3. Need to handle multiple files, received at a time in a single form field. (eg. song_metadata contains 2 or more files need to upload in a request)
+4. Need to provide Re-upload file option to user for correcting some incorrect file entered eariler.(Basically it is a update operation)